JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 <img src="dk-artifacts-parallelTests.png" width="706" alt="Artifacts in parallel testing 2"/>

 Starting with this version, artifacts produced by batch builds are aggregated in the **Artifacts** tab of a main build.
-You can also use the new `teamcity.build.parallelTests.currentBatch` [parameter](configuring-build-parameters.md) to arrange artifacts produced by batch builds into different directories.
+You can also use the `teamcity.build.parallelTests.currentBatch` [parameter](configuring-build-parameters.md) to arrange artifacts produced by batch builds into different directories.

 <img src="dk-artifacts-parallelBuildAggregate.png" width="706" alt="Aggregated artifacts"/>